Zettlr/zettlr-docs/docs/en/getting-started/setup.md

 On **Linux**, the uninstall procedure depends on your distribution and how you installed the app.
 Please consult the appropriate manual on how to do this.
 If you wish to remove the settings and user data as well, you can find those in the directory `/home/<your-user-name>/.config/Zettlr`.

-> Zettlr will also create so-called "hidden" files inside your workspaces that remember your directory settings in case you changed them.
+> Zettlr will also create so-called "hidden" files inside your workspaces that remember your directory settings.
 These files are named `.ztr-directory`.
 After uninstalling Zettlr, you can safely remove those files.

 ## Nightly Releases